thomasbabuj/outlearn_go/json_api/readme.md

     - we will be using mux router package. this Package  implements a request router and dispatcher.
     - now we have created a basic router, adds the route "/" and assigns the Index handler to run when the endpoint is called.

+  Creating some basic routes

+    - added two routes ( todoIndex and todoShow )